HumanMovementNeuroscience/capstone/docs/course_materials/capstone_proper/knowledge-tree-outline-assignment.md

 - A markdown document with a structured 3^3 topic tree of your capstone project.
   - Each main topic should have 3 subtopics, and each subtopic should have 3 citations with summaries.
 - You have (at least) 27 citations logged and organized within your citation management tool.
+## How to Submit Your Work!
+- Plop the `.md` file in your categories' `#general-chat` channel, tag it with a 🌱 reaction and tag me (the professor) by typing @Jon in a message

 ## Additional Resources
 - [VS Code](https://code.visualstudio.com/)